 Civilian Members are expressing a degree of frustration around the lack of transparency in the deeming process.
 Many questions remain unanswered, leaving CMs feeling as though they are being kept in the dark.

-PSAC/USGE are committed to do our best to get answers for you.
+PSAC/USJE are committed to do our best to get answers for you.
 It is important to remember that this process is employer-driven and unions don’t necessarily have any more information than you, the affected employees.

-are the steps in the deeming process?
+1. What are the steps in the deeming process?

-At that point CMs will become public service employees.
+When deeming occurs, CMs will become public service employees.
 The majority will be included in existing Treasury Board bargaining units with the exception of the PO-IMA and PO-TCOs who were not pay-matched.

 Approximately 500 CM will go into each of the Program and Administrative Services (PA) and Technical Services (TC) bargaining units at Treasury Board.
 A small number will go into the Education and Library Sciences (EB) group.
 And an even smaller number into the Operational Services (SV) group.